 7. Devise a handy checklist for your venue coordinators

-Like we talked about before, if your venue is also experiencing staff shortages then you might need to be extra careful in keeping track of event preparation.
+Like we talked about before, if your venue is also experiencing staff shortages, you might need to be extra careful in keeping track of event preparation.
 To make sure everything that needs to get done actually gets completed, keep track of event logistics on a handy checklist.

 You can even share these checklists with your venue coordinators, and ask them to check off the items they have already finished.
 Set up meetings to discuss items on the list, and ask your venue how long it will take to complete certain tasks. u